plus sub section on Lucy Way Sistare Say, a.k.a.

 1983- " Water Spirals & Aqua Nebula",1984 - Rooster Conch,

-by Carol Sutton), Gallery One, Toronto, Ontario, Canada, November 19 to
+written by Carol Sutton), Gallery One, Toronto, Ontario, Canada,

 -